-Yes!
-We offer a program called “Foster to Adopt” which gives you the opportunity to trial run a dog in your home for 1 week.
 This is a great way to see how your other pets get along with a new member of their pack or to test the dog if someone in your home suffers from allergies.
 If you suffer from allergies, please let us know so we can recommend a suitable breed for your condition.

 If at the end of the week you do not feel that the dog is a good fit for you we can either re-home the dog with a new foster, or hopefully you will continue to foster the dog until a permanent home is found.